-- (a) The purpose of this Part is to set forth standards and procedures for recommendations to consumers that result in a transaction involving annuity products so that the insurance needs and financial objectives of consumers at the time of the transaction are appropriately addressed. - (b) Nothing in this Part shall be construed to create or imply a private cause of action for a violation of this Part.

-General Assembly of North Carolina 1 This Part shall apply to any recommendation to purchase or exchange an 2 annuity made to a consumer by an insurance producer, or an insurer where no producer 3 is involved, that results in the purchase or exchange recommended.
-4 "§ 58-60-160.
+- (a) The purpose of this Part is to set forth standards and procedures for recommendations to consumers that result in a transaction involving annuity products so that the insurance needs and financial objectives of consumers at the time of the transaction are appropriately addressed. - (b) This Part shall apply to any recommendation to purchase or exchange an annuity made to a consumer by an insurance producer, or an insurer where no producer is involved, that results in the purchase or exchange recommended.

+"§ 58-60-160.
 Exemptions.
-5 Unless otherwise specifically included, this Part does not apply to recommendations 6 involving any of the following: 7 Direct response solicitations where there is no recommendation based (1) 8 on information collected from the consumer pursuant to this Part.
-9 (2) Contracts used to fund any of the following: 10 An employee pension or welfare benefit plan that is covered by a.
-11 the Employee Retirement and Income Security Act (ERISA).
-12 A plan described by section 401(a), 401(k), 403(b), 408(k), or b.
-13 408(p) of the Internal Revenue Code if established or 14 maintained by an employer.
-A government or church plan defined in section 414 of the 15 c.
-Internal Revenue Code, a government or church welfare benefit 16 17 plan, or a deferred compensation plan of a state or local 18 government or tax exempt organization under section 457 of the 19 Internal Revenue Code.
-20 d.
-21

-- A nonqualified deferred compensation arrangement established or maintained by an employer or plan sponsor. - Settlements of or assumptions of liabilities associated with e. personal injury litigation or any dispute or claim resolution process. - f.
+Unless otherwise specifically included, this Part does not apply to recommendations involving any of the following:

+- (1) Direct response solicitations where there is no recommendation based on information collected from the consumer pursuant to this Part. - (2) Contracts used to fund any of the following: - a.
+An employee pension or welfare benefit plan that is covered by the Employee Retirement and Income Security Act (ERISA). - b.
+A plan described by section 401(a), 401(k), 403(b), 408(k), or 408(p) of the Internal Revenue Code if established or maintained by an employer. - c.
+A government or church plan defined in section 414 of the Internal Revenue Code, a government or church welfare benefit plan, or a deferred compensation plan of a state or local government or tax-exempt organization under section 457 of the Internal Revenue Code. - d.
+A nonqualified deferred compensation arrangement established or maintained by an employer or plan sponsor. - e.
+Settlements of or assumptions of liabilities associated with personal injury litigation or any dispute or claim resolution process. - f.
 Formal prepaid funeral contracts.